 &lt;sup>2 People v.
 Verin, 220 Cal.
 App.
-3d 551 (1990)
+3d 551 (Cal.
+App.
+1st Dist.
+1990)

-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.